asearfos/chipper/docs/chipper_manual.md

   apart from one another to parse together, try increasing the minimum silence duration quite a bit.

-5. You may need to iterate between \#3 and \#4 a little bit.
+5. You may need to iterate between steps \#3 and \#4.

-6. Use minimum syllable duration if you are still not getting it to parse well.
-Usually you will not have to move this at all or much.
-(But this will depend on the song type you are parsing.)
-It is often just used to get rid of little bits of noise that are parsing as syllables or include small syllables that are not parsing.
+6. Use minimum syllable duration if you are still not satisfied with the parsing.
+Usually you will not have to adjust this parameter much or at all.
+(However, this will depend on the song type you are parsing.)
+It is often useful in getting rid of little bits of noise that are parsing as syllables or include small syllables that are not parsing.

-7. Use the crop sliders (under the bottom sonogram) to remove onsets and offsets before or after the song that are just capturing noise.
+7. Use the crop sliders (under the bottom spectrogram) to remove onsets and offsets before or after the song that are just capturing noise.

 8. Add/Delete any onsets/offsets that are missing or extraneous.
 Try to add